switch-blade-stuff/sekhmet/sekhmet/serialization/notes.md

 and throws `archive_error` exception on failure. `write` may fail due to any implementation-defined error. `operator<<` simply calls `write`.

+In addition to `write` & `operator<<`, output archives should provide `flush` member function, which can be used to commit any buffered changes (be it the internal archive buffer or the destination stream buffer) to the destination stream or buffer.

 ### Input

 Reading from input archives is done via `read` & `operator>>` member functions. `read` reads the current entry of the